d-krupke/d-krupke/README.md

 I have a knack for tackling complex, especially NP-hard, problems by fusing theoretical rigor with practical implementation.
 My work has been recognized with multiple student and best paper awards.

+---

 ### Skills 👩‍💻

 #### Technical Skills 💡
 - **Combinatorial Optimization**: Expert in solving NP-hard problems using advanced techniques such as MIP, CP, SAT, and SOCP.
-- **Approximation & Meta-heuristics**: Demonstrated skill in achieving near-optimal solutions via meta-heuristics and large neighborhood search.
+- **Approximation & Meta-heuristics**: Demonstrated skill in achieving near-optimal solutions via meta-heuristics and LNS.
 - **Algorithmic Foundations**: Solid grounding in theoretical computer science and algorithmic concepts.
 - **Programming & Performance**: Proficient in Python and C++, with a focus on performance optimization and modular code architecture.
 - **Data Analysis & Visualization**: Skilled in data management, evaluation, and visualization techniques.